A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Setup and definitions

 \subsubsection{Defining our stochastic process and its Gaussian process limit}

 { }

 Our stochastic processes of interest are two jointly distributed random càdlàg functions on $[a,b]$.
-Such functions are continuous from the right and have limits from the left.
 We will show convergence to a pair of Gaussian processes with continuous sample paths on $[a,b]$.
 The expressions $C([a,b]\times\{0,1\})$ and $(C[a,b])^2$ are both awkward, while $C[a,b]^2$ denotes functions on a square region.
 Therefore, we use the symbol $[a,b]_2$ to denote $[a,b]\times \{0,1\}$ and study random elements in $C[a,b]_2$ and $D[a,b]_2$.
 Explicitly, $C[a,b]_2$ is the collection of all pairs of real valued continuous functions on $[a,b]$ while $D[a,b]_2$ is the collection of all pairs of real valued càdlàg functions on $[a,b]$.
 We study the following processes in $D[a,b]_2$:

 We are ultimately interested in a functional central limit theorem (FCLT) for the joint process $\big(\hat{W}_{m,0}(\cdot),\hat{W}_{m,1}(\cdot)\big)$, so we must find the limiting joint covariance kernel of this pair of processes.
-To describe this limiting covariance kernel we introduce some convenient definitions and notation.
+To describe this limiting covariance kernel, we introduce some convenient definitions and notation.